 - less than -2.5: typically indicates osteoporosis

 A Z score compares a person’s bone mineral density to that of people their same age, gender, and overall body type.
-If your Z score is below -2, something other than normal aging may be responsible for your declining bone mineral density and prompt further testing.
+If your Z score is below -2, something other than normal aging may be responsible for your declining bone mineral density.
+Further testing may be warranted.

 These diagnostic tests don’t mean you will definitely experience osteoporosis or a bone fracture.
 Instead, they assist your doctor in assessing your risk.
 They also cue a doctor that further treatment may be needed and should be discussed.